LORD BYRON

 EofB: Marvellous Idea!
 You will be immortalised and literary men years hence will recognise you as a major player in his Lordship's life

-LyB: Shift let you!
+LyB: Shift will you!
 We must dress for dinner - Alfred will be arriving from his jewellers

 SCENE 3

-Evening - Byron is in his dressing gown - knackered by the strain of enforced sociability
+Evening - B is in his banyan - knackered by the strain of enforced sociability

-B (taken aback): Zounds - but they are! - Please - do come in - D'Orsay, I believe - how very Ancien Regime of you - Fletcher!! - you must stay for supper - I will not change for I am sure you approve of my silk charmeuse
+B(taken aback): Dio - but they are! - please do come in - D'Orsay, I believe? how very Ancien Regime of you - Fletcher?! - D'Orsay, you must stay for supper - I will not dress for I am sure you approve of my silk charmeuse

 Fletcher appears with Champagne, lobster and lemon granita